Seal of Dartmouth College: Trustees of Dartmouth College v. Woodward

-Former College Librarian William Woodward hid the seal from Dartmouth's officers along with the charter and four account books after the state of New Hampshire purported to take over the operation of Dartmouth College (and purported to make Woodward Treasurer of Dartmouth University).
-The Dartmouth College Case named Woodward as the defendant and technically sought to recover the items that he had hidden.
-The College's success in the Supreme Court returned the seal to its possession and extinguished the University.
+College secretary and treasurer William Woodward withheld the seal from the College trustees along with the charter and four account books after the state of New Hampshire purported to take over the operation of Dartmouth College, renaming it Dartmouth University.
+The Trustees of Dartmouth College v.
+Woodward case named Woodward as the defendant and technically sought to recover the items that he had refused to relinquish, even after he joined the University camp.
+The United States Supreme Court ruled in favor of the College trustees, thus returning the seal to its possession.